-How to drop/withdrawal
+How to drop/withdraw

-In some situations, students may remove a class from their current schedule by dropping it or withdrawing from it.
+In some situations, students may remove a class from their current schedule by dropping it or withdrawing from it provided it does not affect graduation requirements.
 A student may request a drop/withdrawal from a class by contacting the Director of Academic Programs.